lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 ```

 Underscores in numbers are ignored.
-A negative decimal value is encoded as 16, 8 or 4-bit two's complement.
+A negative decimal value is encoded as 16, 8 or 4-bit two's complement
+depending on where it is used.

 Symbols